logo

 Plantar fasciitis is an overuse injury that affects the plantar fascia — a ligament that runs from your heel to your toes, supporting the arch of your foot.

-Your plantar fascia is tough and durable, but it experiences daily wear-and-tear.
+Your plantar fascia is tough and durable, but it experiences daily wear and tear.
 Over the years, repetitive strain can cause small tears to form inside the plantar fascia.
 If these tears become inflamed, it results in intense heel pain and mobility problems.

 How does a podiatrist diagnose plantar fasciitis?